Everything I wish someone had told me when I changed my relationship with alcohol

-We asked Tim Copeland, journalist and mindful drinker, if he could put together a piece for us about his journey with drinking, and what he’s done to succeed in achieving his goals.
+We asked Tim Copeland, journalist and mindful drinker if he could put together a piece for us about his journey with drinking, and what he’s done to succeed in achieving his goals to change his relationship with alcohol.
 It turned out he’d already written it all down, as he’s been fiercely documenting his progress to aide in his ongoing personal growth, continuing to achieve his goals and improving his mental health.
 So if you’re just starting out and are looking for some advice or inspiration, then have a read of Tim’s thought process:

 Quitting alcohol is a bit like pushing a stone up a hill while all your friends try to push it back down.